Qutub Minar, Delhi – Information, History, Facts

 Status: UNESCO World Heritage Site

 Qutub Minar claims the distinction of being the highest stone tower in India.
 Qutub Minar, one of the most magnificent stone towers of the Indian subcontinent, dates back to the time of Sultan Qutub-Ud-Din Aibak.
 The monument was built under the reign of the great Sultan and, his son-in-law cum successor, Iltutmish.
-Its foundation was laid down in the 1199 and it was completed in three stages.
-The highest stone tower of not only India but also the whole world, Qutab Minar of New Delhi rises to a height of approximately 72.5 meters.
+Its foundation was laid down in 1199 and it was completed in three stages.
+The highest stone tower in not only India but also the whole world, Qutab Minar of New Delhi rises to a height of approximately 72.5 meters.
 From the top to the bottom, the monument has a total of 379 steps.

 The Minar narrows down from the bottom to the top.
 It has a diameter of 14.3 meters at the bottom, while at the top it comes down to only 2.7 meters.
 The entire edifice has been constructed with the help of red and buff sandstone and serves as the perfect example of Indo-Islamic architecture.
 Only the ground floor and the first floor of Qutub Minar were constructed by Sultan Qutub-Ud-Din Aibak.
 Later, Iltutmish added three more floors to it.
 Projecting balconies, supported by stone brackets, encircle all the floors of the monument.